KnightHacks/hackathon-2022/README.md

 ## Setup Environment Variables

-Create a .env file declaring the API_ENDPOINT and OAUTH_AUTH_REDIRECT variables.
+Create a .env file declaring the REACT_APP_API_ENDPOINT and REACT_APP_OAUTH_AUTH_REDIRECT variables.

-API_ENDPOINT is the url pointing to the backend you are using.
+REACT_APP_API_ENDPOINT is the url pointing to the backend you are using.

-OAUTH_AUTH_REDIRECT is the url that your application should return to after completing Github oAuth.
+REACT_APP_OAUTH_AUTH_REDIRECT is the url that your application should return to after completing Github oAuth.

 Example: